 This brings us to the case of the Phoebus light bulb cartel.
 In the 1930s, a single light bulb could last for up to 2,500 hours, but the cartel forced all companies to produce bulbs limited to a maximum life of 1,000 hours in order to increase demand.
 Below is a trailer of The Light Bulb Conspiracy, a feature documentary film that investigates the evolution and impact of planned obsolescence.

 In order to make sure that people make repeat purchases, most manufacturers today create products that have short life cycles.
-In other words, the products sold by most companies have been intentionally designed in such a way that they will break shortly after they’ve been purchased, so as to urge the general public to buy more of them in the future.
+In other words, the products sold by most companies have been intentionally designed in such a way so that they break shortly after they’ve been purchased, to urge the general public to buy more of them in the future.

 Market Efficiency vs Technical Efficiency